 Motivation is often what contributes to the overall success of a sales team and, thus, the health of a business.
 That’s precisely why you should always look for things to celebrate instead of improving, and you should treat mistakes as learning opportunities instead of failures.

-Make sure you look for and find the kind of people that are motivated and a good fit for your team.
+Make sure you look for and find the kind of people who are motivated and a good fit for your team.
 Learn from mistakes and celebrate successes together with your whole team.

 Would you like to try Shared Contact for Gmail?